 Ackerman comes to her intuitive and wide-ranging research naturally, drawing on her personal and professional life as a woman who has long recognized both subtle and overt male bias in her field, whether in academic research, or in her role as CEO and co-founder of WaveAI, an innovative musical AI startup.

-“You can smell it in the air,” she says of the bias.
+“You can smell it in the air,” she says of the prejudice.
 “It's very, very palpable, though I find academia to be much more inclusive than the business world.”

 A 2021 study she co-authored on gender and racial bias in venture capital seeks to correct those attitudes, and she’ll discuss this research at the conference on Sunday.
 (The never-ending hurdle for female entrepreneurs searching for funding?
 “Women are judged by what we have accomplished,” says Ackerman, “while men are judged by their potential.”)

 In their review of academic papers on brilliance bias, Ackerman and her students came across a number of researchers whose work on the subject bolstered the thrust of the SCU team's discovery.
 As it turns out, she says, “brilliance bias is very common, but not a lot of people are aware of it.”